 You’ll serve in one of 17 states or the D.C.
 Metro Area.
 When you apply, you can choose up to three location preferences.Learn more

 Not only will you receive a stipend and educational benefits, but you’ll also make a direct impact in schools, gain professional skills, and become part of a network of changemakers.Learn more

 In addition to some requirements for becoming a FoodCorps AmeriCorps service member, we are also seeking standout community leaders with a commitment to public service.Learn more

-There are only 15 days left to submit your application to be a FoodCorps service member!
-Don’t wait to apply—there’s one big reason to submit early.
+It’s time to submit your application to be a FoodCorps service member!
+Don’t wait to send it in—there’s one big reason to apply now.

 Watch our Facebook LIVE to learn how to make your service member application shine!
 FoodCorps alumni and our recruitment staff answered questions about this year’s application and their respective experiences as former AmeriCorps service members.